DhruvinSoni30/Terraform_AWS_VPC/README.md

-# Create a VPC module and spin up 2 different VPCs using it
+# Create a VPC module and spin up 2 different VPCs using terraform